 History of Groundhog Day

-At first glance, Groundhog Day may not seem to have emerged from strict scientific principles or a rational Enlightenment worldview, but it’s not as bananas as you might think.
+At first glance, Groundhog Day may not seem to have emerged from strict scientific principles or a rational Enlightenment worldview.

-Aren’t groundhogs asleep in February?
-Why are men in top hats yanking them from their burrows in the middle of winter?
-How much can an animal that lives most of its life underground even know about the weather?
-(Not much, according to Scramble the Duck).
+- How much can an animal that lives most of its life underground even know about the weather?
+(Not much, according to Scramble the Duck.)

+However, it’s not as bananas as you might think.
 It turns out that the modern Groundhog Day tradition is a tale of adaptation, with its origin in a centuries-old Christian holiday.

 Candlemas, the Groundhog Day forerunner